hughdavenport/wedding.davenport.net.nz/README.md

 ## Wedding information

-This website aims to provide you with any details you may want to know in regards to the wedding.
+This website will provide you with any details you may want to know in regards to the wedding.

 ### RSVP options

-Please send us the enclosed RSVP form via post, or email us at [hugh.adelle.wedding@gmail.com](mailto:hugh.adelle.wedding@gmail.com) whether you can attend or not, and any dietry requirements you might have.
-We would also love if you told us a song that you promise to dance to if we played it.
+Please send us your enclosed RSVP form via post, or email us at [hugh.adelle.wedding@gmail.com](mailto:hugh.adelle.wedding@gmail.com) whether you can attend or not, and any dietry requirements you might have.
+You can also us a song that you promise to dance to if we played it.

 ### Location

-The venue for both the ceremony and the reception is the [Tirohana Estate, 42 Puruatanga Road, Martinborough](https://www.google.com/maps?q=42+Puruatanga+Road,+Wellington+5711,+New+Zealand).
+The venue for both the ceremony and the reception is [Tirohana Estate, 42 Puruatanga Road, Martinborough](https://www.google.com/maps?q=42+Puruatanga+Road,+Wellington+5711,+New+Zealand).

 There is no set accomodation for the event, so we would recommend that you secure any accomodation early.